 Jerry Lewis will present an informative and entertaining look at the science of detecting lies.
-With more than 38 years experience as a polygraph examiner, 20 with the New Jersey State Police and 18 years in private practice, he has formulated an effective system of conducting interviews.
+With more than 40 years experience as a polygraph examiner, 20 with the New Jersey State Police, he has formulated an effective system of conducting interviews.
 It is unique because he treats everyone the same - victim, witness, suspect or informant.
 It doesn't matter what type of person they are or what type of crime it is.
 How can this be?
 Because every human being's brain works the same way as it processes information and makes decisions.
 We can tap into that if we know how to look and listen.
 If you understand how you lie, when you lie, and why you lie, then you can understand everyone else.
 Whether it is basically an honest person just padding his insurance claim a little or a serial killer denying his guilt, the signs are the same.

 Even if you know nothing about the case, the person you are talking to knows whether he/she is lying - so should you!
 No experience is needed.
 These techniques are so simple, you can even use them over the phone!